NHS WiFi in GP practices

 An online form for reporting progress is being developed and we will discuss this with your nominated project manager once it is complete.
 A progress map will be updated periodically to show how NHS WiFi implementation is progressing across the CCGs in England.
 This will be activated when reporting starts.

-Each CCG will need to submit periodic usage reports for NHS Wifi in GP practices, so that we can monitor how much it's being used.
+Each CCG will need to submit monthly WiFi usage reports for NHS Wifi in GP practices, so that we can monitor how much it's being used.
 Reporting should start from the month after your NHS WiFi programme funded implementation is complete.
 You will need to make sure your chosen WiFi solution is set up to collect the right information.
-See Reporting on usage of NHS WiFi in GP practices on the page How to set up NHS WiFi.
+See the section on reporting on usage of NHS WiFi in GP practices on the page How to set up NHS WiFi for the minimum dataset you will need to be able to submit.

 CCGs are responsible for working with providers to arrange support that meets local needs.

-This NHS WiFi publicity materials resource pack [587.6KB] contains printable posters, images for screen display and images for social media, to help raise awareness in your area.
+This NHS WiFi publicity materials resource pack [2.03MB] contains printable posters, images for screen display and images for social media, to help raise awareness in your area.

 Contact the team directly on firstname.lastname@example.org